MicrosoftDocs/azure-reference-other/studio-module-reference/apply-math-operation.md

 |Division|1|5|Divide(Num2_Num1)|5|
 |Division|0|1|Divide(Num2_Num1)|Infinity|

- **Add**
+### Add

 Specify the source columns by using **Column set**, and then add to those values a number specified in **Constant operation argument**.

 To add the values in two columns, choose a column or columns using **Column set**, and then choose a second column using **Operation argument**.

- **Divide**
+### Divide

 Divides the values in **Column set** by a constant or by the column values defined in **Operation argument**.
 In other words, you pick the divisor first, and then the dividend.
 The output value is the quotient.

- **Multiply**
+### Multiply

 Multiplies the values in **Column set** by the specified constant or column values.

- **Subtract**
+### Subtract

 Specify the number to subtract (the *subtrahend*) by using the **Operation argument** dropdown list.
 You can choose either a constant or column of values.
 Then, specify the column of values to operate on (the *minuend*), by choosing a different column, using the second **Column set** option.

 You can subtract a constant from each value in a column of values, but not the reverse operation.
 To do this, use addition instead.

-##  <a name="bkmk_Rounding"></a> Rounding
+##  <a name="bkmk_Rounding"></a> Rounding operations

-Supports a variety of rounding operations.
+Studio supports a variety of rounding operations.
 For many operations, you must specify the amount of  precision to use when rounding.
 You can use either a static precision level, specified as a constant, or you can apply a dynamic precision value obtained from a column of values.

 + If you use a constant, set **Precision Type** to **Constant** and then type the number of digits as an integer in the **Constant Precision** text box.
 If you type a non-integer, the module does not raise an error, but results can be unexpected.

 + To use a different precision value for each row in your dataset, set **Precision Type** to **ColumnSet**, and then choose the column that contains appropriate precision values.

- **Ceiling**
+### Ceiling

 Returns the ceiling for the values in **Column set**.

- **CeilingPower2**
+### CeilingPower2

 Returns the squared ceiling for the values in **Column set**.

- **Floor**
+### Floor

 Returns the floor for the values in **Column set**, to the specified precision.

- **Mod**
+### Mod

 Returns the fractional part of the values in **Column set**, to the specified precision.

- **Quotient**
+### Quotient

 Returns the fractional part of the values in **Column set**, to the specified precision.

- **Remainder**
+### Remainder

 Returns the remainder for the values in **Column set**.

- **RoundDigits**
+### RoundDigits

 Returns the values in **Column set**, rounded by the 4/5 rule to the specified number of digits.

- **RoundDown**
+### RoundDown

 Returns the values in **Column set**, rounded down to the specified number of digits.

- **RoundUp**
+### RoundUp

 Returns the values in **Column set**, rounded up to the specified number of digits.

- **ToEven**
+### ToEven

 Returns the values in **Column set**, rounded to the nearest whole, even number.

- **ToOdd**
+### ToOdd

 Returns the values in **Column set**, rounded to the nearest whole, odd number.

- **Truncate**
+### Truncate

 Truncates the values in **Column set** by removing all digits not allowed by the specified precision.

-##  <a name="bkmk_Special"></a> Special
+##  <a name="bkmk_Special"></a> Special math functions

-Includes specialized mathematical functions often used in data science.
+This category includes specialized mathematical functions often used in data science.
 Unless otherwise noted, the function is unary and returns the specified calculation for each value in the selected column or columns.

- **Beta**
+### Beta

 Returns the value of Euler’s beta function.

- **EllipticIntegralE**
+### EllipticIntegralE
 Returns the value of the incomplete elliptic integral.

- **EllipticIntegralK**
+### EllipticIntegralK

 Returns the value of the complete elliptic integral (K).

- **Erf**
+### Erf

 Returns the value of the error function.

 The error function (also called the Gauss error function) is a special function of the sigmoid shape that is used in probability to describe diffusion.

- **Erfc**
+### Erfc

 Returns the value of the complementary error function.

 Erfc is defined as 1 – erf(x).

- **ErfScaled**
+### ErfScaled

 Returns the value of the scaled error function.

 The scaled version of the error function can be used to avoid arithmetic underflow.

- **ErfInverse**
+### ErfInverse

 Returns the value of the inverse erf function.

- **ExponentialIntegralEin**
+### ExponentialIntegralEin

 Returns the value of the exponential integral Ei.

- **Gamma**
+### Gamma

 Returns the value of the gamma function.

- **GammaLn**
+### GammaLn

 Returns the natural logarithm of the gamma function.

- **GammaRegularizedP**
+### GammaRegularizedP

 Returns the value of the regularized incomplete gamma function.

 This function takes a second argument, which can be provided either as a constant or a column of values.

- **GammaRegularizedPInverse**
+### GammaRegularizedPInverse

 Returns the value of the inverse regularized incomplete gamma function.

 This function takes a second argument, which can be provided either as a constant or a column of values.

- **GammaRegularizedQ**
+### GammaRegularizedQ

 Returns the value of the regularized incomplete gamma function.

 This function takes a second argument, which can be provided either as a constant or a column of values.

- **GammaRegularizedQInverse**
+### GammaRegularizedQInverse

 Returns the value of the inverse generalized regularized incomplete gamma function.

 This function takes a second argument, which can be provided either as a constant or a column of values.

- **PolyGamma**
+### PolyGamma

 Returns the value of the polygamma function.

 This function takes a second argument, which can be provided either as a constant or a column of values.

-##  <a name="bkmk_Trig"></a> Trigonometric
+##  <a name="bkmk_Trig"></a> Trigonometric functions

-Includes most of the important trigonometric and inverse trigonometric functions.
+This category iIncludes most of the important trigonometric and inverse trigonometric functions.
 All trigonometric functions are unary and require no additional arguments.

- **Acos**
+### Acos

 Calculates the arccosine for the column values.

- **AcosDegree**
+### AcosDegree

 Calculates the arccosine of the column values, in degrees.

- **Acosh**
+### Acosh

 Calculates the hyperbolic arccosine of the column values.

- **Acot**
+### Acot

 Calculates the arccotangent of the column values.

- **AcotDegrees**
+### AcotDegrees

 Calculates the arccotangent of the column values, in degrees.

- **Acoth**
+### Acoth

 Calculates the hyperbolic arccotangent of the column values.

- **Acsc**
+### Acsc

 Calculates the arccosecant of the column values.

- **AcscDegrees**
+### AcscDegrees

 Calculates the arccosecant of the column values, in degrees.

- **Asec**
+### Asec

 Calculates the arcsecant of the column values.

- **AsecDegrees**
+### AsecDegrees

 Calculates the arcsecant of the column values, in degrees.

- **Asech**
+### Asech

 Calculates the hyperbolic arcsecant of the column values.

- **Asin**
+### Asin

 Calculates the arcsine of the column values.

- **AsinDegrees**
+### AsinDegrees

 Calculates the arcsine of the column values, in degrees.

- **Asinh**
+### Asinh

 Calculates the hyperbolic arcsine for the column values.

- **Atan**
+### Atan

 Calculates the arctangent of the column values.

- **AtanDegrees**
+### AtanDegrees

 Calculates the arctangent of the column values, in degrees.

- **Atanh**
+### Atanh

 Calculates the hyperbolic arctangent of the column values.

- **Cis**
+### Cis

 Returns a complex-valued function made from sine and cosine with the definition cis θ = cos θ + isin θ.

- **Cos**
+### Cos

 Calculates the cosine of the column values.

- **CosDegrees**
+### CosDegrees

 Calculates the cosine for the column values, in degrees.

- **Cosh**
+### Cosh

 Calculates the hyperbolic cosine for the column values.

- **Cot**
+### Cot

 Calculates the cotangent for the column values.

- **CotDegrees**
+### CotDegrees

 Calculates the cotangent for the column values, in degrees.

- **Coth**
+### Coth
 Calculates the hyperbolic cotangent for the column values.

- **Csc**
+### Csc

 Calculates the cosecant for the column values.

- **CscDegrees**
+### CscDegrees

 Calculates the cosecant for the column values, in degrees.

- **Csch**
+### Csch

 Calculates the hyperbolic cosecant for the column values.

- **DegreesToRadians**
+### DegreesToRadians

 Converts degrees to radians.

- **Sec**
+### Sec

 Calculates the secant of the column values.

- **SecDegrees**
+### aSecDegrees

 Calculates the secant for the column values, in degrees.

- **Sech**
+### aSech

 Calculates the hyperbolic secant of the column values.

- **Sign**
+### Sign

 Returns the sign of the column values.

- **Sin**
+### Sin

 Calculates the sine of the column values.

- **Sinc**
+### Sinc

 Calculates the sine-cosine value of the column values.

- **SinDegrees**
+### SinDegrees

 Calculates the sine for the column values, in degrees.

- **Sinh**
+### Sinh

 Calculates the hyperbolic sine of the column values.

- **Tan**
+### Tan

 Calculates the tangent of the column values.

- **TanDegrees**
+### TanDegrees

 Calculates the tangent for the argument, in degrees.

- **Tanh**
+### Tanh

 Calculates the hyperbolic tangent of the column values.

-## Technical Notes
+## Technical notes

 This section contains implementation details, tips, and answers to frequently asked questions.

-### Tips for operations on multiple columns
+### Operations on multiple columns

 Be careful when you select more than one column as the second operator.
 The results are easy to understand if the operation is simple, such as adding a constant to all columns.